xydespino/xydespino/README.md

-### Hi there 👋, I'm Xyd (/sid/), I am a Computer Science Student at Dalhousie University in Halifax, NS, Canada.
-I'm improving my React skills and learning to build iOS apps with XCode and Swift.
-Feel free to reach me @ <xydespino@gmail.com> if you have any questions about my work or would like to chat 😃.
+### Hi 👋, I'm Xyd (/sid/), I work full time as a Data Analyst / Consultant.
+Currently learning how to make a website from scratch.
+Also interested in making iOS apps!
 Thanks for visiting my Github!